suhas-sensei/rez/README.md

 - Start with fewer assets (e.g., just BTC) to reduce API calls
 - Increase the interval (e.g., `--interval 4h` instead of `--interval 1h`) to reduce frequency
 - Monitor your TAAPI.io usage to avoid hitting rate limits
+- Use the appropriate risk profile for your trading style and experience level

 ### Fallback Mechanism Troubleshooting: